What is Sustainable Tourism?

-Definitions of Ecotourism
+Definition of Ecotourism

 Ecotourism is a niche segment of tourism in natural areas.
 The term emerged in the late 1980s.

-According to Fennell, «Ecotourism is a sustainable form of natural resource-based tourism that focuses primarily on experiencing and learning about nature, and which is ethically managed to be low-impact, non-consumptive, and locally-oriented.
+Fennell described it as such: «Ecotourism is a sustainable form of natural resource-based tourism that focuses primarily on experiencing and learning about nature, and which is ethically managed to be low-impact, non-consumptive, and locally-oriented.
 It typically occurs in natural areas, and should contribute to the conservation or preservation of such areas» (Fennell, 1999: 43.
 Ecotourism: An Introduction).

 The Mohonk Agreement (2000), a proposal for international certification of Sustainable Tourism and Ecotourism, saw ecotourism as «sustainable tourism with a natural area focus, which benefits the environment and communities visited, and fosters environmental and cultural understanding, appreciation, and awareness.»

-The ecotourism defintion by the Global Ecotourism Network (GEN): «Ecotourism is responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and creates knowledge and understanding through interpretation and education of all involved (visitors, staff and the visited).»
+The ecotourism definition by the Global Ecotourism Network (GEN): «Ecotourism is responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and creates knowledge and understanding through interpretation and education of all involved (visitors, staff and the visited).»

 Definitions of Responsible Travel